malayjoshi13/GSoC2022_OligoFinder/README.md

 ## 2) Objective
 The problem of counting the linear extensions of a given partial order consists in counting all the possible ways that we can extend the partial order to a total order that preserve..........

+Flow diagram

+Explain this flow diagram which is basically an overview of this project's working

 ## 3) Work overview
 #### 3.1) Implementation of classes for representing Order Polytopes and Posets
   - Link to the PR - [#165 - describe in short](https://github.com/GeomScale/volume_approximation/pull/165)